raytieu/user-directory/README.md

 ## Project Description

-User Directory is a React.js-based application that allows users to view and sort through a directory of employees for a company.
+User Directory is a React.js-based application that allows users to look through a list of employees for a company.

 ## Installation/Usage